luzianscherrer/openpayai/README.md

 ### Used Sponsor Technology

-- PayPal: [PYUSD](https://github.com/paxosglobal/pyusd-contract) - Stable license prices independent of volatile cryptocurrency exchange rates.
+- PayPal: [PYUSD](https://github.com/paxosglobal/pyusd-contract) - Used for stable license prices independent of volatile cryptocurrency exchange rates.
-- Nomic Foundation: [Hardhat 3](https://hardhat.org) - State of the art Solidity development.
+- Nomic Foundation: [Hardhat 3](https://hardhat.org) - Used for state of the art Solidity development.
-- Blockscout: [Autoscout](https://deploy.blockscout.com) - Observe and verify what is happening on-chain.
+- Blockscout: [Autoscout](https://deploy.blockscout.com) - Used to observe and verify what is happening on-chain.

 ## Technical Description